A one-day tribute to a town’s heritage has visitors headed to Red Bay in September for a day of free family fun.

-The day long event kicks off with the Queen’s Train Ride at 8:30 a.m., from the beauty pageant winners that will be held on September 9, at the Red Bay High School, and live music cranks up at 9:00 a.m.
+The day long event kicks off with the Queen’s Train Ride at 8:30 a.m., from the beauty pageant winners that will be held on September 15, at Red Bay High School, and live music cranks up at 9:00 a.m.
 A contest to see who has the best fried pie with the best tasting, most unusual, and best in the show will take home a cash prize.
-There are a variety of contests for festival goers to participate in and include a buck dancing contest, quilt contest, coloring contest, photography contest, a fiddling contest, and a BBQ cook-off.
-For more information on these contests including the rules click here.
+There are a variety of contests for festival goers to participate in and include a buck dancing contest held at the main stage, a quilt contest, coloring contest and a photography contest that will be on display at the Weatherford Library.

 Additional activities include arts and crafts and the antique car-truck-motorcycle-tractor show.
-The Weatherford Library will have books and magazines available for purchase on the library porch.
-The Red Bay Museum will be open for tours and many of the merchants will offer sidewalk sales, specials, and door prizes throughout the day.
+The Weatherford Library will have books and magazines available for purchase.
+The Red Bay Museum will be open for tours and for the viewing of “Making Alabama” a Bicentennial Traveling Exhibit.
+The merchants will offer sidewalk sales, specials, and door prizes throughout the day.

-This year’s Founder’s Fest follows the theme of Honor Our People.
+This year’s Founder’s Fest follows the theme of “Sharing our Stories”.